"Bucks prepare for bank holiday battle with the unbeaten Yeltz"

 Kick Off : 15:00

-Boss Smith has overseen a revival in Halesowen’s fortunes after the Yeltz endured a miserable 2018/19 campaign under former Bucks duo Rob Smith and Larry Chambers.
-Former Redditch boss Smith was tasked with returning Town to step 3 as soon as possible, but two Covid-affected seasons (during which the Yeltz were within striking distance of top spot) slowed down Halesowen’s return.
+Boss Paul Smith has overseen a revival in Halesowen’s fortunes after the Yeltz endured a miserable 2018/19 campaign, in part under the watch of former Bucks duo Rob Smith and Larry Chambers.
+Former Redditch boss Paul Smith was then tasked with returning Town to step 3 as soon as possible, but two Covid-affected campaigns (during which the Yeltz were within striking distance of top spot) slowed down Halesowen’s return.
 A 3rd-place finish followed in 2021/22 before promotion last season.
-Smith also oversaw Halesowen’s remarkable run to the FA Trophy semi finals during his first season in charge.